-A primary consideration for those living in Mexico is choice of where you are able to receive treatment.
+A primary consideration for those living in Mexico is the choice of where you are able to receive treatment.
 Local Mexican insurance will cover you for care in Mexico.
-However, if you want the option of receiving your care in another care, or in your home country, a global medical insurance plan is the way to go.
+However, if you want the option of receiving your care in another country, or in your home country, a global health insurance plan is the way to go.
 A private insurance option will also provide you with your choice of hospitals in Mexico where you can receive care.

 Best International Medical Insurance in Mexico